Support Centre

 Upon request from the data subject, the data handler must transmit the personal data in a format that can be processed through a data processing device such as a computer, to the extent technically feasible and reasonable in terms of time and cost.

-Furthermore, the 2023 Amendments state that the right to portability must not infringe on the rights or legitimate interests of others.
+Furthermore, the PIPA states that the right to portability must not infringe on the rights or legitimate interests of others.
 Also, the data handler will be able to reject the data subject's request for data portability in cases where the identity of the data subject cannot be verified, or in other cases as prescribed by the PIPA Enforcement Decree.

-Specifics such as the criteria for personal data which may be the subject of a transmission request, and standards for determining which data handlers would be subject to the data subjects' right to data portability are expected to be determined in the PIPA Enforcement Decree that will be amended along with the 2023 Amendments.
-As explained above, to enable the exercise of this right, the Specialized Institution newly adopted by the 2023 Amendments will be responsible for (the relevant provisions of the 2023 Amendments concerning the Specialized Institutions will take effect on March 15, 2024):
+Specifics such as the criteria for personal data which may be the subject of a transmission request and standards for determining which data handlers would be subject to the data subjects' right to data portability are expected to be determined in the PIPA Enforcement Decree that will be amended when the provisions on the right to data portability take effect.
+As explained above, to enable the exercise of this right, the Specialized Institution will be responsible for (Article 35-3 of the PIPA):

 • providing support to data subjects for their exercise of their rights as data subjects (e.g. right to data portability, right of request perusal, right to request rectification/erasure, right to suspend processing); and